Search element - Quick search bar

 • adequate lactation break time

-• a cooler bag with ice bricks to safely transport your milk home
+• a cooler bag with ice bricks to transport your milk home safely

 Breastfeeding at work